 ]]>

-I have made a few headbands in the past, they are usually the thick kind that hold my errant fringe out of the way, or tuck my hair out of the way on back hair days!
+I have made a few headbands in the past, they are usually the thick kind that hold my errant fringe out of the way, or tuck my hair back on bad hair days!
 But this one I wanted to have the cute factor as a primary function.
 It’s designed to look like a fun accessory, or to match with my flower bracelet, earrings or necklace for a bolder hippy-vibe look.

 my daughter wearing the crochet headband in the garden